-States Dr. James Kenney, Nutrition Research Specialist at the Pritikin Longevity Center & Spa: “We recommend that non-HDL be no more than 120 for prevention and no more than 100 for regression, or reversal, of atherosclerotic lesions in those with established coronary artery disease or those at very high risk, such as diabetics or those with evidence of severely clogged arteries, including people who have had a heart attack or have angina or claudication (difficulty/pain in walking due to insufficient blood supply to the legs and feet).
+States Dr. James Kenney, Nutrition Research Specialist at the Pritikin Longevity Center & Spa: “We recommend that non-HDL be no more than 100 for prevention and no more than 80 in those with established coronary artery disease or those at very high risk, such as diabetics or people with evidence of severely clogged arteries, including those who have had a heart attack or have angina or claudication.
+Claudication is difficulty/pain in walking due to insufficient blood supply to the legs and feet.

-Consistently, non-HDL levels improve, and rapidly so, among guests at the Pritikin Longevity Center, in large part because total cholesterol levels drop precipitously.
-On average, they fall 23% within three weeks.
+Consistently, non-HDL levels improve, and rapidly so, among guests at the Pritikin Longevity Center.
+On average, they fall 24% within three weeks.
 Research by scientists at UCLA has also found that two to three weeks at Pritikin leads to significant improvements in the quality of HDL particles, transforming them from pro-inflammatory to anti-inflammatory in nature.